AWTG leads SCONDA Project addressing the challenges of High-Density Demand environments

 AWTG is delighted to lead the SCONDA (Small Cells ORAN in Dense Areas) Project, a groundbreaking effort to address the technical and commercial challenges unique to High-Density Demand areas.
 The project aims to integrate ORAN (OpenRAN) and Traditional RAN in a high density, high demand environment, effectively handling live traffic.
 The SCONDA project is the first in the world of its kind, an integrated ORAN system to a traditional RAN system that uses 4 different vendors in a single high density demand area carrying live traffic.

-Along with AWTG leading the multi-million project awarded by DSIT are top industry partners, including Three, Boldyn Networks, Accenture, University of Surrey, Mavenir, University of Glasgow, The Scotland 5G Centre, PI Works.
+Along with AWTG leading the multi-million project awarded by DSIT are top industry partners, including Three, Freshwave Group, Accenture, University of Surrey, Mavenir, University of Glasgow, The Scotland 5G Centre, PI Works.

 By creating a small cell densification layer in high demand urban spots, SCONDA seeks to ease the load on the macro traffic and improve customer experience.
 The project will further enable network performance automation within the challenging radio environment of Glasgow City Centre.
 Ultimately, the project will demonstrate the successful deployment, integration, and management of OpenRAN within the wider Three network in Glasgow and assess its quality and capacity against that of a traditional RAN network.